dyb5784/dwell-fiber/README.md

 ## Overview

-Dwell-Fiber is a formally-verified eBPF-based system that prevents ransomware by enforcing file access budgets through economic pricing mechanisms.
-The system includes mathematical proofs of stability written in Coq.
+I built Dwell-Fiber as a formally-verified eBPF-based system to reduce ransomware dwell time by enforcing file access budgets through economic pricing mechanisms.
+The project includes mechanized proofs of stability written in Coq.

 ## Key Features